Guest Post by Lara Briden, ND

 **Update: High quality berberine is now available in the PCOS Diva store!

-To learn more about Berberine and other natural treatments for PCOS, please sign up for a copy of my upcoming book Period Repair Manual
+To learn more about Berberine and other natural treatments for PCOS, read Period Repair Manual.

 Lara Briden is a Naturopathic Doctor with a busy women’s health practice in Sydney, Australia.
 She has a strong science background, and worked as an evolutionary biologist before qualifying as a Naturopathic Doctor from Canadian College of Naturopathic Medicine in Toronto in 1997.
 Lara is passionate about hormones and health, and has helped thousands of patients with PCOS, endometriosis and many other period problems.